 It is easy to get mixed up on this point.
 So often we limit ourselves according to our finances.
 We do whatever they let us do and nothing more.
 That is such a backward thought!
 The Bible is very clear that God owns everything and can give us all we need whenever we need it.
 We can trust God that He knows how much money we need and that He has already supplied it for us.
 We are best friends with the richest person in the world.
 He will give us all the money we need when we need it, and in the meantime, we need to make the money He has already given us serve us well.

-The way we do this is by making a budget—deciding ahead of time what the money given us must accomplish.
+The way we do this is by making a _______________—deciding ahead of time what the money given us must accomplish.
 There are several things to consider:

 1. Compute your income